dSONIQ Realphones

 Use this tab for the online or offline activation process.

-Zoom* – Allows you to resize the Realphones window for better accessibility.
+Zoom* – allows you to resize the Realphones window for better accessibility.
 It may be most comfortable to downsize it while mastering, when the plug-in is used in a grid with few other processing plug-ins, and upsize it for screens with high resolutions.

 *Currently, this function is not available to Ableton users VST3 plugin due to DAW restrictions.